What a look-back actually is

 Related guides and next steps

-- Medi-Cal planning and asset protection after the 2024 asset-limit elimination
+- Medi-Cal planning and asset protection under the reinstated 2026 asset limit

 - Spousal impoverishment rules in California